 - Distance to downtown San Francisco: A 30-minute taxi will cost about $60.
 A 40-minute train ride on the BART costs about $10.

 While Oakland itself is becoming more of a destination in its own right, the airport is located just 25 miles west of San Francisco, making it a great alternative to SFO.
-A number of budget airlines fly here, which means you might be able to find a good deal on airfare, even to international destinations—Norwegian Air, for instance, offers reasonably priced nonstop flights to Europe.
-All in all, 13 airlines fly to a total of 55 destinations, the majority of which are in the U.S. and Mexico, serving 13.6 million passengers in 2018.
+A number of budget airlines fly here, which means you might be able to find a good deal on airfare, even to international destinations.
+All in all, 10 airlines fly to more than 50 destinations, the majority of which are in the U.S. and Mexico, serving over 13 million passengers in 2019.
 The airport also doesn't suffer the same fog-related delays as SFO, so it has a far better on-time percentage.
 It's also well-connected to the region via BART.

 - Location: Northwest Salt Lake City, UT